elifaber/Noise_Modeling/README.md

 - **Point Source Propagation**: Creates a plot in order to model the emmissions of sound from point several point sources.
 - **Wall Transmission**: Incorporate the effects of walls with specified STCs on sound transmission, including their absorption and reflection of sound.
 - **Plotting**: Creates a contour plot with a certain number of lines according to your neads, and can also create a contour line at a specified dBSPL value.
+- **Testing File**: A file demonstrating the intended use case for these functions

 ### Helper Functions
 These functions are designed to aid in a variety of acoustics calculations: